RotherOSS/doc-otobo-installation/content/installation-docker.rst

 - Elasticsearch is set up for the OTOBO power search.
 - Redis is enabled for fast caching.
 - Gazelle is used as fast Perl webserver.
-- Nginx is used as webproxy.
+- Nginx is used as webproxy for https support.

 We think it is the perfect environment for an OTOBO installation.